How to buy the best self-tanner

-There are lots of self-tanning options out there.
-We can show you how to get one that doesn't stink and goes on smoothly and naturally.
+There are lots of fake tanning options out there.
+Find one that smells good and goes on smoothly and naturally.

 Faking it with self-tanning products